 If preferred, we can visit your site, fell and process (or just process) your own waste wood into wood chip biomass fuel.
 Our chipper is portable and this helps reduce your transport costs.
 Once on site we can chip your waste wood quickly and efficiently and load it directly into your storage areas.
 The wood chip will need to be dried and we’re happy to advise you on the best way to do this and get the most from your biomass energy system.

 Wood chip biomass fuel is available in a few different grades, all of which best suits a particular function.
-We supply wood chip biomass fuel to G30 and G50 standards.
-This is small grain wood chip, suitable for smaller furnaces and biomass energy systems.
+We supply wood chip biomass fuel to G30 and G50 standards and importantly it is BSL approved.
+Our product is small grain wood chip, suitable for smaller furnaces and biomass energy systems.
 Large furnaces will require larger wood chip biomass fuel.